-Pay It Forward | FOX 4 Kansas City WDAF-TV | News, Weather, Sports
+pay it forward | FOX 4 Kansas City WDAF-TV | News, Weather, Sports

 Watch Now

-Woman pays it forward to metro man with Autism who inspires others
+Local team pays it forward to basketball coach who never misses a beat

+Woman who has spent nearly 50 years running local Christmas store shocked when given Fox 4’s Pay-It-Forward award

+Local woman says she will use $300 from Pay-It-Forward Award to help fund annual Christmas party for underprivileged kids

 Video